ceph/ceph/doc/dev/crimson/crimson.rst

     for more Seastar specific command line options.

-``--memstore``
+``--cyanstore``
     use the CyanStore as the object store backend.

 ``--bluestore``
-    use the AlienStore as the object store backend.
+    use the alienized BlueStore as the object store backend.
 This is the default setting, if not specified otherwise.

+``--memstore``
+    use the alienized MemStore as the object store backend.

 So, a typical command to start a single-crimson-node cluster is::

   $  MGR=1 MON=1 OSD=1 MDS=0 RGW=0 ../src/vstart.sh -n -x \
-    --without-dashboard --memstore \
+    --without-dashboard --cyanstore \
     --crimson --nodaemon --redirect-output \
     --osd-args "--memory 4G"